-As you can see, your mortgage payment will be an extra $100 each month if you happen to have a mediocre credit score.
+As you can see, your mortgage payment could be an extra $100 each month if you happen to have a mediocre credit score.
 Not even a bad credit score, just mediocre folks.

 On top of that, you’ll pay an additional $50,000 or so in interest over the life of the loan term, all because you didn’t stay on top of your credit score.
 Or check it before applying for a mortgage.
 Oops…

-This is why it’s imperative to manage your credit wisely before applying for a mortgage.
+This is why it’s imperative to check your scores and manage your credit wisely before you begin shopping for a mortgage.

-Many other mortgage pricing factors may be out of your hands, such as down payment and job history, as they can’t really be manipulated.
+Many other mortgage pricing factors may be out of your hands, such as down payment and property type, as they can’t really be manipulated.

-Along with that, it would be advised to keep existing credit balances low, and even pay them down some, assuming it won’t affect the assets you have set aside for the mortgage.
+Along with that, it’s advisable to keep existing credit card balances low, and even pay them down some, assuming it won’t affect the assets you have set aside for the mortgage.

-And as a rule of thumb, it’s also wise to pull your credit report several months before applying for a mortgage to ensure your credit scores are where they should be.
+And as a rule of thumb, it’s also wise to pull your credit report several months before you apply for a mortgage to ensure your credit scores are where they should be.
 If they aren’t, it’ll take time to whip them into shape!

 Read more: What credit score is needed for a mortgage?